blog-banner

 Source: Canva

-The fixed skylight would be considered the most standard and basic skylight style.
-It does not open or provide access to the exterior world and is locked in place on your ceiling.
-This type of skylight is installed to bring additional light into a space, as well as for allowing family and friends to enjoy the outside.
+A fixed skylight can be considered the most standard, basic skylight model.
+It doesn’t open nor provide rooftop access.
+It’s fixed inside the ceiling.
+This type of skylight is typically installed to bring additional light into a space, allowing family and friends to benefit from an additional view.

-However, do not install this type of skylight in a room that requires ventilation, as it cannot provide any.
-Fixed skylights are found in places like attics and stairwells, and are the most common type of skylight found in the home.
+However, avoid installing this sort of skylight in a room requiring additional ventilation, given that it can’t provide any.
+Fixed skylights are typically used in attics and stairwells, and are the most common type of skylight found in houses.

 Vented Skylight